- Population: 82.7 million

 We first began working in Congo in 1996, providing emergency assistance and humanitarian aid to those affected by violence and uprooted from their homes.
 We also worked with local communities to help them rebuild and construct programs for education and health care.

-As the country struggles to recover from decades of conflict and widespread disease, the IRC is focusing our efforts in Katanga and North and South Kivu by:
+As the country struggles to recover from decades of conflict and widespread disease, the IRC is focusing our efforts in Tanganyika, Kasai Central, and North and South Kivu by:

-- providing emergency assistance to hundreds of thousands of people in eastern Congo;
+• providing emergency health care, shelter, water, sanitation, and emergency supplies to hundreds of thousands of people in eastern and central Congo;

-- ensuring girls are enrolled and succeeding in Congo’s classrooms, so they can take control of their futures through education.
+• ensuring girls are enrolled and succeeding in Congo’s classrooms as well as through support with informal education, so they can take control of their futures.

 What still needs to be done?